Thinking of Travelling the Baltics? Here’s a Sample Baltic Itinerary!

 Getting around the Baltics is pretty easy since there are only so many large centres and they are all connected via highways (usually).
 This makes planning a route a no-brainer if you just stick to where the highways bring you!

 We’ll get to car rentals below.
 As for Eric’s trip, he took the bus between all the Baltic capitals, ending in Estonia.
-It was awesome.
+It was awesome – we actually wrote a whole detailed post on taking the bus between the Baltic capitals from Vilnius to Riga to Tallinn.
 The bus company in the region is LUX Express.
 He even took it from Warsaw to Vilnius to start the Baltic portion of the trip.

 To be honest, after travelling with the big names like Megabus, FlixBus, ones in the Balkans like CroatiaBus, LUX was probably the cheapest and overall best experiences he has had with a bus company.
 The best part about LUX Express is that tickets can be cheap but still a quality experience.
 You can check the timetables and latest deals on the LUX Express website.